Kylamber/micropython/mpu6050/README.md

 # MPU6050

 This library is using the translated version from rfetick's MPU6050_light library, https://github.com/rfetick/MPU6050_light, and adamjezek98's MPU6050 code https://github.com/adamjezek98/MPU6050-ESP8266-MicroPython.
+Tested working on an ESP32 with Micropython firmware.

 ## Usage